Trump backs opponent of Republican House member who voted to impeach him | ExBulletin

 Trump backs opponent of Republican House member who voted to impeach him

-WASHINGTON, Sept.
-1 (Reuters) – Former President Donald Trump on Wednesday approved Army veteran Joe Kent’s proposal to topple Republican U.S. Rep. Jaime Herrera Beutler from Washington state, who was among the few members of the his party for voting to impeach Trump in January.
+WASHINGTON (Reuters) – Former President Donald Trump on Wednesday approved the candidacy of Army veteran Joe Kents to topple Republican U.S. Rep. Jaime Herrera Beutler of Washington state, who was among the few members of his party to having voted to impeach Trump in January.

+FILE PHOTO: Representative Jaime Herrera Beutler (R-WA) speaks during a hearing at Capitol Hill in Washington, DC, United States, June 4, 2020.
+Al Drago / Pool via REUTERS / File Photo

 Trump has vowed to help Republicans take control of Congress in the November 2022 election and is also working to replace his Republican critics in Congress with loyalists.